-Execution of projects involves professional judgement in The Company's activities are guided by operating estimating, planning, design and construction, often in throughout the project lifecycle.
+estimating, planning, design and construction, often in throughout the project lifecycle.
 These, combined with complex environments.
-The Company's projects could comprehensive management oversight, encounter difficulties that could lead to cost and time management process, project reviews, quality audits, overruns, lower revenues, litigation or disputes.
+The Company's projects could comprehensive management oversight, the encounter difficulties that could lead to cost and time management process, project reviews, quality audits, overruns, lower revenues, litigation or disputes.

-peer reviews and customer feedback help mitigate the risk to successful project delivery.
+Execution of projects involves professional judgement in The Company's activities are guided by operating peer reviews and customer feedback help mitigate the risk to successful project delivery.